-- 1. Identify a research topic that you are interested in. - 2.
-Contact Faculty who are currently doing research related to your topic of interest. - 3.
+1. Identify a research topic that you are interested in.

+- 2. Contact Faculty who are currently doing research related to your topic of interest. - 3.
 Identify (tenure-line) faculty member who will serve as the Chair of your Thesis Committee, and obtain written/email confirmation that they will serve as your Thesis Chair. - 4.
-Prior to the Fall semester of your Advanced year, send this email confirmation to the Associate Director, Dr. Dahlia Fuentes (Dahlia.Fuentes@sdsu.edu) so that you may obtain the registration number to enroll in SWORK 797 in the Fall semester. - 5.
+Prior to the Fall semester of your Advanced/Specialized year, send this email confirmation to the Associate Director, Dr. Dahlia Fuentes (Dahlia.Fuentes@sdsu.edu) so that you may obtain the registration number to enroll in SWORK 797 in the Fall semester. - 5.
 Form a Thesis Committee (a Chair, plus two other Faculty members).
-One Faculty member must be from outside the School of Social Work. - 6.
-Complete the Thesis Committee form (available at the office of the Division of Graduate Affairs); obtain signatures from your Thesis Chair and other Committee members and the Graduate Advisor).
-Submit the completed form to the Division of Graduate Affairs.
-(This can be done during the Fall semester of the Advanced Year)

-- 7. Begin literature review.
+One Faculty member must be from outside the School of Social Work.
+For details: https://grad.sdsu.edu/current-students/thesis - 6.
+Meet with the Graduate Advisor to discuss the proposed thesis committee and provide them with the required information for the Thesis Committee form.
+The Graduate Advisor submits the completed form to the College of Graduate Studies through Onbase.
+(This is usually done during the Fall semester of the Advanced Year) - 7.
+Begin literature review.
 (Ideally, this should be done during the summer term before beginning SWORK 700 level coursework). - 8.
-Work with Thesis Chair to formulate the research questions and methodology of the study. - 9.
+Work with Thesis Chair to formulate the research questions and methodology of the study.
+(Ideally, this should be done during the summer term before beginning SWORK 700 level coursework). - 9.
 Write up first three chapters of Thesis (i.e., Statement of the Problem (including the research question and discussion of its significance or contributions), Review of Literature, and Methodology), and include the bibliography. - 10.
 Meet with your committee Chair and other members to obtain feedback on your proposal prior to submitting it for IRB review and beginning the empirical portion of the study. - 11.
 Submit proposal to the SDSU Institutional Review Board (IRB) and obtain their approval to conduct the study.
 You can gather or obtain the data for the study only after the SDSU IRB has approved your proposal. - 12.
-Enroll in SWORK 799A, which you do by submitting the Thesis Committee Form with signatures to the Division of Graduate Affairs.
-Registration in SWORK 799A is obtained from the Division of Graduate Affairs after approval of the Thesis Committee, #6 above.
-Note: In response to the coronavirus outbreak, Master's thesis committee packets may be coordinated and submitted without face to face contact.
-See the Forms page of the Division of Graduate Affair's website. - 13.
+Registration in SWORK 799A.
+Registration in SWORK 799A is obtained from the College of Graduate Studies after approval of the Thesis Committee Form, #6 above.
+Note: Master's thesis committee packets are submitted online via your Graduate Advisor. - 13.
 Input the data, complete statistical analyses, and analyze the findings. - 14.
 Write up the last two chapters of Thesis (i.e., Findings and Discussion). - 15.
 Submit draft of Thesis to Thesis Chair and committee members for their review.
 Revise drafts of your chapters as advised by your Chair and other committee members. - 16.
 Present and defend the Thesis.
-Obtain signatures from Thesis Committee indicating they approve the Thesis.
-Note: Please refer to the Temporary signature page instructions from Montezuma Publishing for temporary modifications in response to the coronavirus outbreak. - 17.
-Submit completed Thesis to Montezuma Publishing and the Division of Graduate Affairs.
+Obtain signatures from Thesis Committee indicating they approve the Thesis. - 17.
+Submit completed Thesis to Montezuma Publishing and the College of Graduate Studies.

-Note: you must complete and submit the Thesis by the deadline dates specified on the Graduate Affairs Division's website: (a) thesis submission deadline (in March/April, date to be determined by Graduate Division); (b) thesis publication deadline (in May, date to be determined by Graduate Division); and (c) avoid reenrollment in 799B deadline (in May, date to be determined by Graduate Division).
+Note: you must complete and submit the Thesis by the deadline dates specified on the College of Graduate Studies website: (a) thesis submission deadline (in March/April, date to be determined by the College of Graduate Studies); (b) thesis publication deadline (in May, date to be determined by the College of Graduate Studies); and (c) avoid reenrollment in 799B deadline (in May, date to be determined by the College of Graduate Studies).
 These are also posted by Montezuma Publishing.
-Otherwise, you will not be able to graduate on time and your graduation will be delayed until Summer Semester (August).
+Otherwise, you will not be able to graduate on time and your graduation will be delayed until the following Semester (August).